Tags: BBQ pork buns, Char Siu Bao, Char Siu Pork, Dough, Green Onions, Hoisin Sauce, Pork, Roast Pork, Soy Sauce

 Geeeez, where do they come up with this stuff?

-To me and most, a dumpling is either a doughy, yummy treat, or a term of affection, so I’ll record those two into Lisa’s ‘DUH-Urban’ Dictionary.
+To me and most, a dumpling is either a doughy, yummy treat, or a term of affection, so I’ll record those two into my ‘DUH-Urban’ Dictionary.
 Wait, is that the dessert bell I hear?
 Ding Ding Ding!
-I now present you with sweet, caramely, spicy, deep fried goodness – along with a big, fat scoop of cool, creamy, CHEESY ice cream and more spicy caramel!
+I now present you with sweet, caramelly, spicy, deep fried goodness – along with a big, fat scoop of cool, creamy, cheesy (you don’t taste the brie as cheese, it just adds a creamier texture) ice cream and more spicy caramel….

 Let’s cut one open…

-Mmmm…hot, crispy, sticky, gooey, full of spicy apples.
+Mmmm…hot, crispy, sticky, gooey, full of spicy. caramelized apples.
 This is a really fun take on your typical apple dumpling or fritter.
 I think all Chinese restaurants should add something like this to their dessert menu, along with the fortune cookies, almond cookies, green tea ice cream and uhh, fried banana.
 What’s with the fried banana?
-How about wrapping those suckers up in some dumpling dough and THEN frying them?
+How about wrapping those suckers up in some dumpling dough and then frying them?
 Now that’s something I’d order!

-OK, I admit it, this challenge was so enjoyable, that I want to wrap, pleat, steam, fry etc.. almost anything in a dumpling wrapper right now *watches kitty dash away with an extreme sense of urgency* Wow, anyone remember the silly rumors about the meat they use in Chinese restaurants….?
+In conclusion, this challenge was so enjoyable, that I want to wrap, pleat, steam, fry etc.. almost anything in a dumpling wrapper right now *watches kitty dash away with an extreme sense of urgency*.
+Wow, anyone remember the silly rumors about the meat they use in Chinese restaurants….?

-1 teaspoon 5-spice powder (optional..you can use just cinnamon and/or nutmeg/allspice etc)
+- 1 teaspoon Chinese 5-spice powder (optional..you can use just cinnamon and/or nutmeg/allspice etc)

-1. Squeeze the fresh lemon juice over the cubed apples.
+- Squeeze the fresh lemon juice over the cubed apples.
 Combine dry ingredients in large bowl and add apples.
 Toss to mix.
 Add vanilla and cream.
 Melt butter in heavy skillet.
-Add apple mixture and cook approximately 8 minutes, to soften apples.
+Add apple mixture and cook approximately 8 minutes, to soften and caramelize apples.

-2. Fill each dumpling circle with about a tablespoon or a little less, making sure not to get the filling where you’ll be sealing the wrapper.
+- Fill each dumpling circle with about a tablespoon or a little less, making sure not to get the filling where you'll be sealing the wrapper.
 Seal dumplings with a little water or beaten egg.
+Stir together cinnamon and granulated sugar in a large bowl.

 Don’t forget to check out some really amazing dumplings by the other Daring Cooks by clicking on the links to their blogs at the temporary Daring Cooks Blogroll.